Brandonlee2001/Brandonlee2001.github.io/index.md

 title: Introduccion
 feature_text: |
   ## Brandon Javier Morocho Puculpala
-  “Estoy escribiendo una autobiografía no autorizada.”
+  “Estoy escribiendo una autobiografía no autorizada".

   STEVEN ALEXANDER WRIGHT
 feature_image: "https://acortar.link/LAXnSF"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---